AtharvaDendge/Hands-On-Cybersecurity-Labs/TryHackMe-Writeups/Readme.md

 ## ⚠️ Disclaimer
 > This writeup is an independent educational walkthrough created for learning and documentation purposes only.
 > Room names, logos, images, and any referenced platform assets belong to their respective owners.
-> This repository is not affiliated with, endorsed by, or sponsored by Offensive Security or any other platform mentioned.
+> This repository is not affiliated with, endorsed by, or sponsored by TryHackMe or any other platform mentioned.